Pan-Pacific Auditorium: Event center

 The Pan-Pacific Auditorium was built by event promoters Phillip and Cliff Henderson and designed by Los Angeles architects Wurdeman & Becket.
 It opened on May 18, 1935 for a 16-day model home exhibition.
 Noted as one of the finest examples of Streamline Moderne architecture in the United States, the flamboyant green and white facade faced west, was 228 ft long and had a row of flagpoles and four stylized, upswept towers meant to evoke aircraft tails.
 The widely known and much photographed facade belied a modest rectilinear wooden structure resembling an overgrown gymnasium inside and out.
 The auditorium sprawled across 100000 sqft and had seating for up to 6,000.
+In 1937, the auditorium was purchased by business and real estate executive E. L. Cord.
+Cord would own the auditorium until his death in 1974.

-Throughout the following 30 years the Pan-Pacific would host the Ice Capades and the Harlem Globetrotters, serve as home to the Los Angeles Monarchs of the Pacific Coast Hockey League along with UCLA ice hockey, UCLA men's basketball, USC men's basketball, professional tennis, car shows, political rallies and circuses.
+Throughout the following 30 years the Pan-Pacific would host the Ice Capades and the Harlem Globetrotters, serve as home to the Hollywood Wolves and Los Angeles Monarchs of the Pacific Coast Hockey League along with UCLA ice hockey, UCLA men's basketball, USC men's basketball, car shows, political rallies and circuses.
 During the 1940s it was used for audience-attended national radio broadcasts and in the 1950s for televised professional wrestling shows.
 At its height, most major indoor events in Los Angeles were held at the Pan-Pacific.

 In addition to sports, a wide variety of events were held at the Pan-Pacific.
-Leopold Stokowski conducted there in 1936, 1940s actress Jeanne Crain was crowned "Miss Pan Pacific" there in the early 1940s, General Dwight D. Eisenhower spoke to a beyond-capacity crowd of 10,000 in 1952 a month before being elected President of the United States, Elvis Presley performed there in 1957 shortly before he was drafted into the Army, and Vice President Richard Nixon addressed a national audience from the Pan-Pacific in November 1960.
+Leopold Stokowski conducted there in 1936, 1940s actress Jeanne Crain was crowned "Miss Pan Pacific" there in the early 1940s, General Dwight D. Eisenhower spoke to a beyond-capacity crowd of more than 8,500 in 1952 a month before being elected President of the United States, Elvis Presley performed there in 1957 shortly before he was drafted into the Army, and Vice President Richard Nixon addressed a national audience from the Pan-Pacific in November 1960.
 The building carried on as Los Angeles' primary indoor venue until the 1972 opening of the much larger Los Angeles Convention Center, after which the Auditorium was closed.